bjoern-janson/adaptive-evolutionary-dynamics/docs/01_core_framework.md

 ---

-# Capability
+# 4. Capability

 Current capability is defined as

 $$
 \boxed{
-C_t=
+C_t
+=
 |\mathcal{P}^{reach}_{current}(t)|
 }
 $$

-Capability answers one question:

-> **What can the system currently achieve?**
+Capability measures what the system can currently achieve.

-It does **not** describe how quickly capability itself can expand.
+It does **not** measure how quickly that capability expands.

 ---

-# Search Dynamics
+# 5. Search Dynamics

-The search mechanism explores reachable possibilities.
+The search mechanism maps reachable possibilities into explored possibilities.

 $$
 \boxed{